-- Place the BS at the center of the coordinate system.
-Choose location of the MS according to simulation requirements (random drop, etc.), and place centers of far scatterer clusters according to model (COST 259, etc.). - 2) Generate random scatterer locations according to $pdf{BS,MS,fs}(r,\varphi,z)$.
-Generate (random or deterministic) scattering cross sections according to prescribed $pdf{\sigma}(\sigma)$. - 3) Place the roofedge at height and distance from MS that is typical in the considered environment. - 4) Compute delay and direction of LOS component from the geometry; amplitude from (4), compute the contribution to h{ij} from (2) (this step is required for all the points below and will not be mentioned explicitly anymore). - 5) Compute the delay and directions of components created by single scattering around the MS from the geometry; determine the amplitude from (5).
-Do the same for single scattering near the BS, and far scatterers. - From the illumination function, determine (geometrically) which BS scatterer is illuminated by which MS scatterer. - Compute the delay and directions of the double-scattering components (for BS-scatterers MS-scatterers, for MS-scatterers - far scatterers, and BS-scatterers - far-scatterers); compute their amplitudes from Eq.
-6. - 8) Rooftop edge: compute the intersection of all considered rays with a vertical wall at the edge's position.
-The horizontal coordinates of those intersection points are stored as $x{edge,y{edge}}$.
+- 2) Generate random scatterer locations according to $pdf{BS,MS,fs}(r,\varphi,z)$.
+Generate (random or deterministic) scattering cross sections according to prescribed $pdf{\sigma}(\sigma)$. - 3) Place the roof edge at a height and distance from the MS that is typical of the considered environment. - 4) Compute delay and direction of the LOS component from the geometry, compute the amplitude from (4), and compute the contribution to h{ij} from (2) (this step is required for all the points below and will no longer be mentioned explicitly). - 5) Compute the delay and directions of components created by single scattering around the MS from the geometry; determine the amplitude from (5).
+Do the same for single scattering near the BS and far scatterers. - From the illumination function, determine (geometrically) which BS scatterer is illuminated by which MS scatterer. - Compute the delay and directions of the double-scattering components (for BS-scatterers-MS-scatterers, for MS-scatterers-far scatterers, and BS-scatterers-far-scatterers); compute their amplitudes from (6). - 8) Rooftop edge: Compute the intersection of all considered rays with a vertical wall at the edge's position.
+The horizontal coordinates of those intersection points are stored as (x{edge}, y{edge}) .
 This, together with the height of the edge z{edge} , specifies the points through which the rays have to pass.
-For example, the (quasi) LOS component goes from the BS to the point $x{edge,y{edge},z{edge}}$, and from there to the MS. The requirement to pass through the edge can be valid for all propagation paths, or only for some of them (e.g., it could be imposed for the LOS component and the scattering around the BS and the associated double-scattering processes, but not for far-scatterer processes). - 9) Waveguide: - a) define location of "coupling scatterers" at the entrence of the waveguide (uniform across waveguide width, which is identical to street width), both for the coupling near the BS, and the MS Compute propagation matrix $\underline{H}{coup,BS}$ from the BS to the BS-coupling scatterers, and $\underline{H}{coup,MS}$ from the MS to the MS-coupling scatterers.
-The number of those scatterers N{coup} should be at least as large as $N{BSscatt}$, $N{MSscatt}$.

-- b) generate a $N{coup} \times N{coup}$ iid complex Gaussian matrix, perform an eigendecomposition.
-The transfer function matrix describing the waveguide is given by 8 and 7. - c) the total contribution from a waveguide is $\underline{H}{coup,BS}H{wg}\underline{H}{coup,Ms}\exp(-\tau/\nu)$. - Normalize each of the above contributions to unit energy, then weigh them their appropriate relative weights P, and sum them up. - Move the MS, and possibly the scatterers, incrementally (to simulate the temporal evolution of the channel), or re-initialize all random parameters (for a new "drop" of the MS).
+For example, the (quasi) LOS component goes from the BS to the point $(x{edge}, y{edge}, z{edge})$ and from there to the MS. The requirement to pass through the edge can be valid for all propagation paths, or only for some of them (e.g., it could be imposed for the LOS component and the scattering around the BS and the associated double-scattering processes, but not for the far-scatterer processes). - 9) Waveguide: - a) Define the location of "coupling scatterers" at the entrence of the waveguide (uniform across waveguide width, which is identical to street width), both for the coupling near the BS and the MS. Compute the propagation matrix $\underline{H}{coup,BS}$ from the BS to the BS-coupling scatterers and $\underline{H}{coup,MS}$ from the MS to the MS-coupling scatterers.
+The number of those scatterers N{coup} should be at least as large as $N{BSscatt}$, $N{MSscatt}$. - b) Generate an $N{coup} \times N{coup}$ iid complex Gaussian matrix, and perform an eigendecomposition.
+The transfer function matrix describing the waveguide is given by (8) and (7). - c) The total contribution from a waveguide is $\underline{H}{\text{coup},BS}H{wg}\underline{H}{\text{coup},Ms}\exp(-\tau/\nu).$ - 10) Normalize each of the above contributions to unit energy, weigh their appropriate relative weights P, and sum them up. - 11) Move the MS, and possibly the scatterers, incrementally (to simulate the temporal evolution of the channel) or reinitialize all random parameters (for a new "drop" of the MS).

-B. Parameter values and capacities for macro- and microcells
+B. Parameter Values and Capacities for Macro- and Microcells

-In the previous sections we have discussed the basic propagation processes, and the implementation of the model derived from these.
+In Sections II and III, we have discussed the basic propagation processes and the implementation of the model derived from these.
 In the current section, we discuss a possible set of actual parameter values.
 We stress that this is done only to exemplify the basic structure of the model and to indicate a reasonable range of parameters.
 For better parameterizations, many extensive measurement campaigns will be needed in the future.